Sustainable Travel Myanmar: How to be a responsible Tourist

-Our planet gave us beautiful places, full of ancient treasures and ultimate value of attraction.
-We are sharing such as a beautiful world and we also must preserve the world to still beauty.
+Our planet gave us beautiful places, full of ancient treasures and the ultimate value of attraction.
+We are sharing such a beautiful world and we also must preserve the world to still beauty.
 Travelling became a popular way to spend one’s holidays to relax and explore new things.
 Travelling has numerous positive impacts on tourism and can also have a negative impact.
-So we need to avoid or minimise the negative impacts tourism to become more sustainable.
+So we need to avoid or minimize the negative impacts of tourism to become more sustainable.

 10 ways to travel in sustainable

 You may live sustainable at home but how about when you travel?
-We have wasted the beautiful nature by the attitude of irresponsible traveller.
-However, we can work towards a more sustainable travel.
-The more we choose sustainable way in travel, the more our world becomes better and greener.
+We have wasted the beautiful nature of the attitude of irresponsible traveller.
+However, we can work towards more sustainable travel.
+The more we choose a sustainable way of travel, the more our world becomes better and greener.
 Here are some tips for travel in a sustainable way,

 Choose the best sustainable ways of Transportation